Additional balancing lake

 What has been decided?

 In November 2024, the Provincial Executive of Drenthe adopted the draft Project Decision and the accompanying EIA.
 On August 14, 2025, the final project decision was made.
-This decision confirmed that the expansion of the water storage facility in De Onlanden will go ahead.
+This decision confirmed that the expansion of the balancing lake De Onlanden will go ahead.

-View the De Onlanden Project Decision on the Environment Portal
+View the De Onlanden Project Decision on the Environment and Planning Portal

 Other documents can be viewed on the page De Onlanden - Province of Drenthe

-Expansion of De Onlanden water storage facility to start in September (news item)
+Enlargement of balancing lake Onlanden balancing lake to start in September (news item)

 The project decision was published on September 17, 2025 (four weeks after publication).
 Appeals against the project decision may be lodged with the Administrative Law Division of the Council of State within six weeks (from August 21 to October 1, 2025).

 The work have already commenced.
-The additional water storage capacity will be partially operational by early 2026.
-All work on the additional water storage capacity will be completed in 2027.
+The additional balancing lake will be partially operational balancing lake 2026.
+All work on the additional balancing lake completed in 2027.